How International Students Can Get Credit Cards [+ Best Options]

 Since it is nearly impossible to get a credit card without a credit history in the United States, you will have to start building your credit in other clever ways.
 The solution to eventually getting a real credit card is to start with baby steps: first, get a secured credit card.

-These cards are not officially credit cards but are they are useful in helping you achieve your eventual goal of obtaining an unsecured credit card.
+These cards are not officially credit cards but they are useful in helping you achieve your eventual goal of obtaining an unsecured credit card.

 Below we outline and review some of the best secured credit cards you should consider getting as an international student.